DrContrary/DrContrary.github.io/_posts/2018-11-01-Welcome_to_the_tidyverse.md

 ## [17] "hour"           "minute"         "time_hour"
 ```

 These functions thus far are powerful, fast, and commonly used.
-However, as scientits most of our data is numerical in nature.
+However, as scientists most of our data is numerical in nature.
 Thus we need to filter based on numerical criteria as well.

 In this example months are reported as numbers between 1-12 so the numbers represent categorical variables.
 However these functions can be applied in other more biological situations such as: